carlosresu/pids-drg-claims/README.md

 Run this code in Google Cloud Platform Cloud Shell:

-1. Currently, it is configured to have VS Code Server Code Tunnel accessible by the user profile of Carlos Resurreccion (resurreccion_cmc_gmail_com).
+1. Currently, it is configured to have VS Code Server Code Tunnel accessible by the user profile of Carlos Resurreccion (resurreccion_cmc).
 (See --metadata portion of the script below.)
 2. Service account should be the service account of the GCP Project.
 (See --service-account portion of the script below.)

 First time